* Euro falls to one-year lows vs USD on QE speculation

 U.S. financial markets were closed on Monday for the Labor Day holiday.

-The dollar hit its highest since November against the Swiss franc, rising as high as 0.9212 franc after data showed the Swiss economy stalled in the second quarter.
+The dollar hit its highest since November against the Swiss franc, rising to 0.9200 franc after data showed the Swiss economy stalled in the second quarter.

 The British pound sank on a poll that showed support growing for the "yes" vote in a referendum later this month that could see Scotland splitting from the rest of the UK.

-(Additional reporting by Jemima Kelly in London, Lisa Twaronite in Tokyo and Ian Chua in Sydney; Editing by Alison Williams, Susan Fenton, Meredith Mazzilli and Nick Zieminski)
+(Additional reporting by Jemima Kelly in London, Lisa Twaronite in Tokyo and Ian Chua in Sydney; Editing by Alison Williams, Susan Fenton and Meredith Mazzilli)

 - Europe News